Skip to content

 hostnamectl hostname <hostname>

 If its for Minecraft, then install the Prism Launcher for mods that require anything Java related.
-If its for development then use Distrobox.
-You will not be able to change Java on your host.
+If Java needs to be modified for development or a mod then use Distrobox.
+You will not be able to change Java on your host at a system level.

 Why are builds failing?